kcjengr/probe_basic/docs_src/source/debian_12_bookworm/installation/probe_basic_apt_stable_install.rst

         sudo apt update

 6. Install QtPyVCP and Probe Basic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     .. code-block:: bash

         sudo apt install python3-qtpyvcp

         sudo apt install python3-probe-basic

-    You are now installed!
+    Congratulations!
+You have now installed Probe Basic.
 You should be able to launch the Probe Basic sim from within the LinuxCNC applications dropdown menu.

 Updating and Configuration
 --------------------------

-    Updating of Probe Basic and QtPyVCP will occur when you run the normal "sudo apt update, sudo apt upgrade" commands.
+    Updating of Probe Basic and QtPyVCP will occur when you run the normal "sudo apt update" and "sudo apt upgrade" commands.
 During updating, the Probe Basic sim configuration files will be overwritten.
 It is strongly recommended to create your machine configuration files with unique names to avoid having them overwritten during updates.